pabloinsente/sf_for_beh_ss/README.md

 #### 5.4 Run the examples

-To run the scikit-learn example
+To run the scikit-learn example:

 ```Python
 python ml.py
 ```

-To run the tensorflow/keras example
+To run the tensorflow/keras example:

 ```Python
 python nn.py